-The Latin America Centre of Asia-Pacific Excellence (Latin America CAPE) and the Southeast Asia Centre of Asia-Pacific Excellence (SEA CAPE) are delighted to announce an innovative collaboration with Toitoi Media and the School of Languages and Cultures at Victoria University of Wellington to produce two special publications.
+The Latin America Centre of Asia-Pacific Excellence (Latin America CAPE) and the Southeast Asia Centre of Asia-Pacific Excellence (SEA CAPE) are delighted to announce an innovative collaboration with Toitoi Media and the School of Languages and Cultures at Victoria University of Wellington to produce two special publications focused on our regions.

 Young writers and artists aged 5-14 are invited to submit stories, poems and art exploring their connections with the vibrant cultures of Latin America and Southeast Asia.
 They are encouraged to write in English, any languages of these regions or a creative mix of different languages as well as to send any forms of visual art!
+Submissions are due to the Toitoi website by 24 May, 2019.
 Language experts from the University will translate the writing for bilingual publishing.

 These journals will be released later this year for distribution in January 2020, one focuses on Latin America and the other on Southeast Asia.
 A copy of each will be given to every primary, intermediate school and public library in New Zealand.

 The National Library, Services to Schools, will promote this initiative by providing access to books to inspire young writers and artists to make a creative submission.
 In addition, teachers will be invited to join workshops to support the project in Auckland, Wellington and Christchurch in April 2019.